nickminaev/nx-ci-cd-example/README.md

 ## The magical Dockerfile

-I decided there would be a single Dockerfile with purpose of maintainability and unity.
-By now you can definitely tell, I dread the DRY creature.
+I decided there would be a single Dockerfile with purpose of maintainability and standartization.
+And another reason, I dread the DRY creature.

 Hence, single Dockerfile.
 What happens if it suffers from vulnerabilities at the OS or NodeJS level?